medilies/xssless/README.md

 ## Why use Xssless

-- **Prevent XSS Attacks:** Safeguard your application by cleaning user-submitted HTML, eliminating potential XSS threats.
-- **Painless HTML 5 support:** Xssless leverages engines with the best HTML5 support.
+- Your application features a [Rich Text Editor](https://en.wikipedia.org/wiki/Online_rich-text_editor) and you want to prevent all XSS.
+- You want full HTML5 & CSS3 support.
+- You want to allow all safe HTML elements, their attributes, and CSS properties without going deep into whitelist configs.
-- **Easy to build policies:** (todo).
+- [TODO] You want a fluent and an intuitive way to build policies.

 The default driver aligns with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization) recommendations:

-> HTML Sanitization will strip dangerous HTML from a variable and return a safe string of HTML.
+> ...
 OWASP recommends **DOMPurify** for HTML Sanitization.

 ## Requirements